Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### org.alfresco.maven.archetype:alfresco-allinone-archetype

 This archetype allows a developer to implement the All-In-One project on Content Services.
 The All-In-One project, also called AIO, is provided in this and previous versions of Alfresco SDK.
-In SDK 4.x it has been reshaped and uses Docker.
+It has been reshaped in SDK 4 to leverage Docker.

 The All-In-One archetype allows a developer to create a multi-module project on Content Services.
 The All-In-One project includes a module for the core repository in Content Services and a module for the Share client.
 This includes: